orlandofloresti/obsidian/README.md

 # Generic panel for general porpuse

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

 ## Development server